UNDERSTANDING LEMON LAW BUYBACKS

-If you used a lemon car, you need to understand the lemon law buyback process in your state.
+If you purchased a lemon car, you need to understand the lemon law buyback process in your state.
 It is not uncommon for vehicle manufacturers and dealerships to fight against consumers in lemon law disputes.
 An attorney will represent your best interests and ensure that you receive the full refund to which you are entitled under the lemon law in your state.

-An attorney’s job is to help you make the lemon law buyback process as painful and straightforward as possible.
+An attorney’s job is to help you make the lemon law buyback process as painless and straightforward as possible.
 To assist you with this, your attorney will gather the necessary documentation and handle all communications with the dealership on your behalf.